 Winter Fun at Catamount!

+Boot traffic and narrow tire cyclists are welcome to use Governor Chittenden Road.
 Thank you for your understanding and for helping us care for the trails.

-Remember to member up!
-Membership comes with many benefits, including early camp access.
-We’ve updated camp schedules and offerings for 2026, with increased spaces for our youngest campers and a new advanced bike camp option.
+We’ve updated camp schedules and offerings for 2026, with increased spaces for our youngest campers and new girls and advanced bike camp options.

 Please review our Winter Trail Mantras: